Mizzou-CBMI/COSMOS2/_sources/workflows/executions.txt

 Executions consist of a :term:`DAG` of Tasks.
 Tasks are bundled into Stages, but Stages have almost no functionality and are mostly just for keeping track of similar Tasks.
 Tasks execute as soon as their dependencies have completed.

-Every task as a set of tags (a python `dict`), which serve two prinmary purposes:

-* Uniquely identifies the Task.
-All Tasks in a Stage have a unique set of tags.
-* Passed as parameters to the `cmd_fxn`.
-If a `cmd_fxn` does not have a default specified for one of its parameters, a tag with the parameter's name will be required.
-* Used to locate Tasks in the web dashboard.

 To create your :term:`DAG`, use :meth:`Execution.add_task`.
 Python generators and comprehensions are a great way to do this in a very readable way.